 One reason why latex pillows are so attractive is because of the fill method.
 Whereas memory foam pillows are one huge chunk of foam, latex pillows are filled with shredded latex.
-Latex pillows are better and shifting around you than memory foam.
+Latex pillows mold to your shape better than memory foam.

 Consider the loft of your pillow

 While the loft of the pillow isn’t something that is always mentioned, some pillow packages do – specifically the high loft pillows.
 This is basically the height of the pillow.

 If you find that a firm pillow is still not supportive enough, you’ll probably benefit from trying a high loft pillow.

 A high loft pillow, regardless of firmness, looks much more plump than a regular pillow.
 High loft pillows are more often than not, a firm pillow, with a bit more stuffing.

 The next thing to consider is the number of pillows you need.
 Your goal generally is to have enough pillows for comfort while not leaving your bed overstuffed.
 For instance, if you have a twin sized bed, a single standard pillow is enough.
 If you have a bigger bed like a king size, you can stuff up to 3 standard pillows, or 2 king pillows.

 If you just look at all the options available, it can be easy to get overwhelmed.
 But if you consider what you need from a pillow, you can easily remove some of the possible options and make an effective decision.